 👉 Try this: Test your instrument on one person (a friend, colleague, or even yourself).
 Where do they get confused?
 Where do they give answers that aren’t useful?
 Is there a question you aren't asking but want to?
 Revise accordingly.

-Don’t aim for perfection—aim for something usable.
+Don’t aim for perfection.
+Rather, aim for something usable.

-Document your process.
-(What’s working?
+Document your process: What’s working?
 What’s surprising?
-What needs adjusting?)
+What needs adjusting?

 👉 Try this: Map out the process you envision for data collection.
 Make it fun!
 Does it look like the board for Candyland?
 Or more like the Upside Down?
 Which areas of the map are you most excited to visit?
 Which areas are you worried about approaching?
 Journal the feelings that are coming up and how you can use positive feelings to work through the negative feelings?
 (Are all the feelings negative...?
 Contact me to help you work through it!)